 - Find your quiet place.
 This is a key step if you want your daily meditation and readings to be effective.
 Ideally you’ll have a dedicated corner in your home, workplace or garden where you’re reasonably sure you won’t be disturbed.
 Decorate it with objects – religious, spiritual, personal – that contribute to making it your place of peace and reflection.

 - Sit comfortably.
 It doesn’t really matter what you sit on or how you sit – what’s important is that you’re comfortable and your back is as straight as it can be without undue strain.
-See here for more information about posture options for your meditation-contemplation.
+There are plenty of posture options for your meditation-contemplation.

 - Now read your passage and spend some minutes in settled contemplation.
 How do the words make you feel?
 What do they inspire in you?
 Do they help get you to your quiet place?
 Do they connect you with something greater?
 Open your heart and follow your inspiration for a time.